 As well as these low-lying webs, there are many less visible higher versions spun from tree branches and even inside the home.
 They are never pleasant to walk into.

 There’s a magic in the coincidence of improbable connections, but also a fuzzy logic.
 Things have to connect, don’t they?
 Some people are devoted to the idea that ‘everything happens for a reason’.
 (As this piece suggests, I am not).
-But in a way this ideal relates to a key rational function of our brains: making associations and connecting stuff.
+But this ideal relates to a key function of our brains: making associations and connecting stuff.
 We find it inherently pleasing to join the dots, solve problems and find patterns.

 Beyond all that, I just think cobwebs look pretty cool.